LinkedIn InMail vs Connection Requests: Which Gets Better Response Rates?

 Limits: LinkedIn imposes weekly connection request limits based on account age and activity history.
 New accounts: ~100/week.
 Established accounts with good history: 200–300/week.
 Accounts flagged for aggressive connecting: 20–50/week.

-Best for: Building long-term network, reaching mid-level professionals, creating relationship opportunities beyond single transaction
+Best for: Building long-term network, reaching mid-level professionals, creating relationship opportunities beyond a single transaction.

 Credits: Sales Navigator Core includes 20 InMail credits/month (unused credits don’t roll over).
 Sales Navigator Advanced includes 50/month.
 Extra credits can be purchased at $10–$15 each.

-Best for: Reaching senior executives, bypassing connection gatekeeping, time-sensitive outreach when acceptance wait isn't feasible
+Best for: Reaching senior executives, bypassing connection gatekeeping, time-sensitive outreach when the acceptance wait isn’t feasible.

-Let's look at the actual performance data from outreach across multiple B2B industries (tech, SaaS, consulting, services).
-These numbers represent 50,000+ messages sent over 18 months.
+Here’s the actual performance data from outreach across multiple B2B industries (tech, SaaS, consulting, services) — 50,000+ messages sent over 18 months.

 |---|---|---|---|